Krishnaarora18/Car-Price-Prediction-Project/README.md

    - Flask application with dark theme UI
    - Real-time predictions
    - Deployment is currently being debugged.
 Local setup works as expected.
 Contribution welcome!

+### Frontend Note
+The initial version of the HTML/CSS frontend was generated with assistance from Claude sonnet 4.0(Anthropic AI).
+It was further customized and integrated with the Flask backend.